 - Automated Testing vs Manual testing

 Generally, Automated testing is considered to be good for a big and complex project.
 Automation testing tools are expensive in the short-term but can save the money in the long-term.
 Manual testing is time-consuming and sometimes tedious and requires investment in human resource.

-Although initial investment in automated testing is more than manual testing, but the test cases are executed using automation tools and so fewer testers are required in automated testing.
+Although initial investment in automated testing is more than manual testing, the test cases are executed using automation tools and so fewer testers are required in automated testing.
 Unlike in automated testing, In manual testing, you don’t need to put the same upfront cost in the software.

 Deployment usually requires less amount of time.
-Deployment process includes licensing and publishing on the Google’s Play store and Apple’s App store.
+Deployment process includes licensing and publishing on the Google’s Play store and Apple’s App Store.